The secret to most recipes, especially when it comes to baking, is following the cooking instructions to a tee.

 Unless you a MasterChef who can eyeball 4 grams of salt or 300ml of milk guesswork will ruin most of your recipes.

 That’s why it’s important to have kitchen scales handy on the counter.
 They make food preparation easy and accurate.

 There are three types of scales: traditional balance scales (hard to find nowadays), mechanical scales which require no batteries and the extremely precise digital scales which are the most popular type.

-In this buying guide, we are going to review the best kitchen scales available online.
+In this buying guide, we are going to review the best kitchen scales available online in the UK.
 We picked scales that are easy to use, provide some versatility when it comes to metrics and are guaranteed to last long.

 But first, here are a few things to keep in mind when you are shopping for a new set of kitchen scales.

 What to Consider When Buying Kitchen Scales